meowmeowcode/orlok/src/lib.md

 # }
 ```

-Now we can save new users:
+Now we can save new characters:

 ```rust
 # use tokio_test;